qdm12/gluetun/README.md

 The PIA *.ovpn* configuration files are downloaded from [the PIA website](https://www.privateinternetaccess.com/openvpn/openvpn.zip) when the Docker image is built.
+You can build the image yourself if you are paranoid.

 Cloudflare **DNS 1.1.1.1 over TLS** is used to connect to any PIA server for multiple reasons:
 - Man-in-the-middle (ISP, hacker, government) can't block you from resolving the PIA server domain name.
     *For example, `austria.privateinternetaccess.com` maps to `185.216.34.229`*
 - Man-in-the-middle (ISP, hacker, government) can't see to which server you connect nor when.
     *As the domain name are sent to 1.1.1.1 over TLS, there is no way to examine what domains you are asking to be resolved*
-- Lower latency than other DNS such as Google DNS, Open DNS or your ISP DNS.

-## Installation & Testing
+## Setup

-1. Run the [**tun.sh**](https://raw.githubusercontent.com/qdm12/private-internet-access-docker/master/tun.sh) script on your host machine to ensure you have the **tun** device setup
+1. Run the [**tun.sh**](https://raw.githubusercontent.com/qdm12/private-internet-access-docker/master/tun.sh) script on your host machine to ensure you have the `/dev/tun` device setup

     ```bash
     wget https://raw.githubusercontent.com/qdm12/private-internet-access-docker/master/tun.sh